aivee-teodocio/flow/README.md

 ## Typing Test Modes
 Words mode: Type a finite set of words
-Time mode: Type as many words as you can until the timer runs out
+Timer mode: Type as many words as you can until the timer runs out

 ## Result calculations
 **Accuracy**: [(Number of characters typed correctly) / (Total number of characters typed)] * 100

 **WPM**: [(Number of characters typed correctly) / 5] / **k**
 In *words* mode, k = Initial time in minutes
-In *time* mode, k = Time elapsed until all words are typed in minutes
+In *timer* mode, k = Time elapsed until all words are typed in minutes

 ## In progress
 - Adding different typing modes
   - Words mode (completed)
-  - Time mode (in progress)
+  - Timer mode (in progress)
 - The ability to apply themes

 ## For devs